Creation in Isolation Project

 Since the outbreak of Covid-19 resulting in many people in lockdown isolation, we have turned to alternative methods to deliver our programme of theatre creation, even when the doors to the acta centre are closed.

-Meeting challenges and thinking creatively around corners is what we do all the time, and this current challenge is bringing out new approaches and ways of working for the acta team.
+Meeting challenges and thinking creatively around corners is what we do all the time, and the pandemic and isolation of our staff and participants brought out new approaches and ways of working for the acta team.

 Malcolm X Elders